Are Men More Prone to Alcoholism?

 Alcohol is one of the most commonly abused substances, and studies have found that men are more prone to alcoholism and illicit drug use than women.
-However, rates of alcohol use disorder in women have dramatically increased over the past ten years in comparison to men.
+However, rates of alcohol use disorder in women have dramatically increased over the past ten years compared to men.
 Also, women are more likely to experience greater health-related consequences due to alcohol consumption than men.

 Men are more likely than women to drink excessively.
 Excessive drinking is associated with significant risks to men’s health and safety, and the risks increase with the amount of alcohol consumed.
 Men are also more likely than women to take other risks (such as misusing other substances, having multiple sex partners, or not wearing a seat belt), that when combined with alcohol, further increases their risk of illness, injury, or death.
 Almost 59% of adult men report drinking alcohol in the past 30 days compared with 47% of adult women.
 Men are almost two times more likely to binge drink than women.
 Approximately 22% of men report binge drinking and on average do so 5 times a month, consuming 8 drinks per binge.
 In 2019, 7% of men had an alcohol use disorder compared with 4% of women.
 (CDC)